Why Is My Beagle So Hyper? [TIPS FOR CALIMG DOWN]

 A Beagle’s hyperactivity will vary dramatically depending on its age.
 Their hard-wiring tells them that they should remain active and alert you to every little thing.

-The good news is that beagles begin to calm down with the passage of time.
+The good news is that beagles begin to calm down with time.
 You will see a slight difference after the age of 6 months.

 When a Beagle reaches the age of one year, expect them to calm down a lot.
 They will likely reach a good baseline level of energy and become calm by the time they are one and a half to two years old.